tim-ioplus/reffffound/readme.md

 ### v 1.6

 * on Detail View incl recommendations
  * from posting User: 10 posts (selection method: last 5 plus 5 random)
 * fix double guid parameter on within Links on 'List'-pages

+### v 1.7

+* User Auth
+* 'found functionality': Save bookmark of other users for logged in users
+* switch to local sqlite database
+* adding docker containerizing capabilities
+* on Detail View of Bookmarks
+ * add recommendations: links to posts from refounding Users
+ * selection: from at most 10 reposting Users: select at most 5 posts (last 5) to link to beneathe main Post
+* include archive.org ddos message for bitmaps linked to archive.org wayback machine
+* fix bug in bookmark deletion

 ### v x.y

-* on Detail View incl recommendations
- * from posting User: 10 posts (selection method: last 10)
- * from 10 reposting Users: 5 posts (seleciton method: last 5)
 * fix display of validation message on bookmark Create
 * in 'Bookmarks/Create' fill Title Field automaticlly > UrlField.onChange() request
 * Load spinner for images